amacgregor/allanmacgregor/src/pages/journal/2021-01-10---piss-off-script-kiddies-with-ssh-tarpit/index.md

 ---
 title: Piss-off script kiddies with SSH Tarpit
-date: "2021-01-10"
+date: '2021-01-10'
 layout: journal
 draft: false
-path: "/til/piss-off-script-kiddies-with-ssh-tarpit"
+path: '/til/piss-off-script-kiddies-with-ssh-tarpit'
 category: Devops
 tags:
   - devops
   - ssh
   - hacking
-description: "SSH tarpits are a thing to waste the time of automated scanners."
+description: 'SSH tarpits are a thing to waste the time of automated scanners.'
 ---

 <!--SSH tarpits are a thing to waste time from automated scanners-->